 And for a better learning experience, we suggest you show your kids how to interact with the Pug using these rules.
 After all, kids are some of the best visual learners – just like with the dog!

-Obedience training with Pugs
+Obedience training is needed with Pugs

 In addition, going through obedience training with your Pug establishes trust.
 They’ll learn to respect you (and ultimately the kids) and further develop a healthy human and dog relationship.
 Plus, it’s the perfect time to establish “pack dominance.”